nhu-yen-315/Sales-analysis-for-market-expansion-in-a-global-retail-chain-Superstore-with-Power-BI/README.md

 ## 📌 Background & Overview
 ### 📖 What is this project about?
 This project analyzes sales performance and key products of Superstore, a global commercial company, in different operating markets.
 The objective is:
-  - identify markets with good sales performance
+  - identify important markets
-  - find out key products.
+  - identify important products.

 ### 👤 Who is this project for?
-✔️ Senior managers who need information to make expansion decisions <br>
+✔️ Senior managers <br>
 ✔️ Data analysts & business analysts <br>
 ✔️ Recruiters